mekanika/skematic/Readme.md

 }
 ```

 The `.resource` is particularly important.
-It is automatically derived by lowercasing the `.key` (and can be overridden) and is used as the identifier for the resource when calling an adapter (useful if your data source specifies a resource for this model using a different name eg. `schema('player') -> {resource: 'users'}`).
+It is automatically derived by lowercasing the `.key` (and can be overridden) and is used as the identifier for the resource when calling an adapter (useful if your data source specifies a resource for this model using a different name eg. `accessor('player') -> {resource: 'users'}`).

 ### Goals

-The `schema` library provides several core functions:
+The library provides several core functions:

 1. A simple, standard structure **definition for "schema"**
 2. A **fluent API for creating** new schema